Curovearth/Learning-Linux/Week 3/README.md

 - Cron interprets 'crontab files' and submits jobs to cron
 - Job Syntax - `min hour date_of_month month day_of_week command`
     - `30 15 * * 0 date >> sunday.txt` - append the current date to file sunday.txt at 15:30 every sunday

+---

+> **Scheduling a shell script**.
+Run the file [diskusage.sh](diskusage.sh) that prints the current time and the current disk usage statistics.

+- Make the script executable
+- `$ crontab -e`
+- `$ 0 0 * * * /home/project/disksusage.sh >>/home/project/diskusage.log`
+- Check if the job is added to the crontab by running the following command - `$ crontab -l`

+The `-r` option causes the current crontab to be removed.

+Caution: This removes all your cron jobs.
+Be extra cautious when you use this command on a production server. `$ crontab -r`